 means that the "First Law of Robotics" may have changed! (or the robots

 - It seems that Asimov predicted the formation of economic

 associations ("free trade zones") which should help tamp down

 nationalistic pride.
-It is too bad that he missed the
+It is too bad that he missed the prediction of

 European Economic Community.